Seduction: The Cruel Woman

-Seduction: The Cruel Woman (Verführung: Die grausame Frau) is a 1985 West German film, directed by Elfi Mikesch and Monika Treut, who both also wrote the screenplay.
-Wanda is played by Mechthild Großmann.
+Seduction: The Cruel Woman (Verführung: Die grausame Frau) is a 1985 West German film, directed by Elfi Mikesch and Monika Treut, who both co-wrote the screenplay.
+The character Wanda is portrayed by Mechthild Großmann.
 The film was inspired by Leopold von Sacher-Masoch's Venus in Furs.

 Synopsis

 Wanda is a dominatrix who runs a gallery in Hamburg.
 She lures men and women of all types into her sadomasochistic world where audiences pay for the privilege of seeing her humiliate her slaves.
 The end is an ultimate mix of eros and thanatos.